hcp4715/SalientGoodSelf/README.md

 `Load_save_data.r`: I used this script to read raw data (`.csv` files) of each experiment.

-`Notebook_Pos_Self_Salience_DDM_APA.rmd` is the main r markdown file that include the latest analysis and results.
+`Notebook_Pos_Self_Salience_APA.rmd` is the main r markdown file that include the latest analysis and results.

-`Notebook_Pos_Self_Salience_DDM_APA.pdf` is the output from the above-mentioned r markdown file that presenting the latest results.
+`Notebook_Pos_Self_Salience_APA.pdf` is the output from the above-mentioned r markdown file that presenting the latest results.

+`general_method.rmd` is a section of the above rmd file.

 `Suppl_Materials_individual_Exp.rmd` is the supplementary RMarkdown file for individual studies.